Dakota Cochrane

 Dakota Galen Cochrane (born May 1, 1986) is an American mixed martial artist who fights in the Lightweight and Welterweight divisions.
 He has competed for Bellator MMA, Resurrection Fighting Alliance, Legacy Fighting Championship, Titan Fighting Championships, and Legacy Fighting Alliance.
 Cochrane is currently competing as a bare-knuckle boxer in the Bare Knuckle Fighting Championship (BKFC).
-He has a victory over former UFC Champion Johny Hendricks.
+He has victories over former UFC fighters Johny Hendricks and Chris Leben.

 Background

 Cochrane attended University of Nebraska at Kearney, where he was an all-league pole vaulter and relay runner.

 Mixed martial arts career

 Early career

 Cochrane competed seven times as an amateur, going undefeated.
 He made his pro debut in November 2009.

 Cochrane began his professional career in late 2009, amassing a 4–0 start before his first loss to future UFC fighter TJ O'Brien in July 2010.
 O'Brien used his grappling to defeat Cochrane by rear naked choke early in the first round.

 Cochrane bounced back from the loss bringing his record to 11–1 including a late replacement bout against former WEC champion Jamie Varner at Titan Fighting Championships 20 on September 23, 2011.
 The fight was taken on four days' notice and was fought at a catch-weight of 165 lb.
 Cochrane dominated the fight—both standing and on the ground—in a hard-fought unanimous-decision win.